MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Archive/Expand-Archive.md

 ```

 ### CommonParameters

 This cmdlet supports the common parameters: -Debug, -ErrorAction, -ErrorVariable, -InformationAction, -InformationVariable, -OutVariable, -OutBuffer, -PipelineVariable, -Verbose, -WarningAction, and -WarningVariable.
-For more information, see about_CommonParameters (http://go.microsoft.com/fwlink/?LinkID=113216).
+For more information, see [about_CommonParameters](/powershell/module/microsoft.powershell.core/about/about_commonparameters).

 ## INPUTS

 ### System.String

 You can pipe a string that contains a path to an existing archive file.

 ## OUTPUTS

-### System.IO.FileInfo or System.IO.DirectoryInfo
+### None

 ## NOTES